josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 The `Window` type in the constructor is no longer a problem for the compiler because it uses the `@Inject(WINDOW)` to generate the injection code.

-Angular does something similar with the `DOCUMENT` token so you can inject the browser's `document` object \(or an abstraction of it, depending upon the platform in which the application runs\).
+Angular does something similar with the `DOCUMENT` token so you can inject the `document` object of the browser \(or an abstraction of it, depending upon the platform in which the application runs\).

 <code-example format="typescript" language="typescript">